zromick/MUI-Template/README.md

 # MUI-Template
-Pretty simple MUI template project
+A simple TypeScript and MUI template project